ginnyintifa/GPD_v1/README.md

 # 2 Mutation Extraction

 GPD is designed for cancer specific analysis extracting information from a Pan-cancer file, it processes a designated list of patients (barcodes) in a certain cancer type at a time.
-A list of barcodes should be provided, it can be from the matching clinical file or simple read from the mutation file in the following way:
+A list of barcodes should be provided, it can be from the matching clinical file or simply read from the mutation file in the following way:
 ```{r}

 acc_mut = fread("/Users/ginny/Google Drive/R_GPD/GPD_package_0401/package_files/acc_mutation.tsv",